We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 An Alliant loan officer will call you to discuss your application.
 You’ll need to provide supporting documentation for your application for underwriting purposes.

 Alliant Credit Union is a not-for-profit member-owned financial cooperative.
 It was founded in 1935 as the United Airlines Employees’ Credit Union and now has over $11 billion in assets and over 450,000 members across the US.

 While this credit union has plenty of personal, business and investment products to offer, eligibility is restricted to Alliant members.

-With specialty lending programs like the Alliant Advantage Mortgage program, buyers may qualify for low down payments and no private mortgage insurance.
+Alliant Credit Union mortgages are good for first-time home buyers.
+Its Advantage Mortgage program offers mortgages up to $500,000 with no down payments and no PMI.
 But Alliant mortgages are only available to Alliant members and its in-person customer support is limited.

 Alliant offers fixed-rate loans with terms of up to 30 years and adjustable-rate loans with terms of up to 10 years.

 You don’t need to be an Alliant member to submit your application, but you will need to join Alliant prior to closing your loan.

 After you complete your online application, an Alliant home finance consultant contacts you to discuss rates and fees.
 At this time, you can choose to lock in your interest rate or allow the rate to float.

 We analyze top home loan providers and rate them one to five stars based on factors that are most important to you.
 These factors include: rates and fees, product selection and borrower experience.

 Shannon Terrell is a writer for finder.com who studied communications and English literature at the University of Toronto.
 On any given day, you can find her researching everything from equine financing and business loans to student debt refinancing and how to start a trust.
 She loves hot coffee, the smell of fresh books and discovering new ways to save her pennies.